cyKamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-a script that reverse its input
+a script that displays all users and their home directories